houby-studio/small-business-fridge/README.md

 ## 2023 UPDATE

 This simple system is alive and kicking for 4 years already in our office!
-While imperfect, it has enabled us to share 4379 pieces of drinks and food in total cost of 76374 CZK as of today.
+While imperfect, it has enabled us to share 4561 pieces of drinks and food in total cost of 79084 CZK in version 1.0.x.
-We actually keep expanding to other colleagues, adding more products and features.
-That has obviously shown certain weak points of this system and for that very reason we have dusted off our javascript skills to get this system back on track!
-You can expect fixes of many features, updating all dependencies, some most needed new features and who knows, maybe some magical ✨AI✨ add-ons?
+Version 1.0.x has been in use from 2019-09-07 to 2023-11-02 and since 2023-11-03 we have deployed version 2.0.0 and hope to keep going strong.
+Only time will tell, if everything is worknig as expected and whether we need to develop additional updates.
+Most likely we will.

 ## Disclaimer

-This tool is exclusively made by us and used by us, but we have commited anyways to make it FOSS and configurable to allow others to use it if they want!
+This tool is exclusively made for our office, but we have commited to make it FOSS and hopefully configurable enough to allow others to use it if they want!
 There are however couple things that may need some customizations on your end, whether you fork it or open a pull request on this repository.
-The list of gotchas:
+The list of known gotchas:

-- Authentication is written for Microsoft Entra ID (Azure Active Directory)
+- Authentication is written for Microsoft Entra ID (Azure Active Directory) with Passport.js - You are more than welcome to securely replace it with general OAuth/OIDC library
-- Application is in czech language and there is no internalization package currently
+- Application is in czech language and there is no internalization package currently - Again, if you are willing to provide translations, we will try to implement it
-- Application has the minimum required features required for this model - no alternative methods for orders, payments, administration etc.
+- Application has the minimum required features required for our use case, that is sharing foods and drinks with no profit, thus no legal compliance typically required for businesses

 ## Super simple e-shop for colleagues

+> ⚠️ NEEDS UPDATING: Current text block is from version 1.0.x and does not reflect new features available in new versions

 **Small Business Fridge** offers simple, mostly intuitive e-shop which shows what products are available, how many and for how much.
 Customers can buy product with one simple click.
 The only other thing they have to do is to take the product and consume it.
 They also receive simple e-mail notification.